Les Biches: Revivals

 Two new ballets have been created using Poulenc's score.
 In 1964 BBC television commissioned and broadcast Houseparty, choreographed by Peter Darrell, which took the original Nijinska scenario and sought to update it to reflect the mores of the mid 1960s.
 In 2002 Thierry Malandain rechoreographed the ballet for the Malandain Ballet, Biarritz.

 The work has been less frequently staged in the US than other Diaghilev ballets.
 The visiting Royal Ballet company presented it in New York in 1968; in 1982, Irina Nijinska, the choreographer's daughter, staged a revival for the Oakland Ballet, and the following year that production was seen in New York, given by the Dance Theater of Harlem.
 That staging was notable for including the three optional choral sections, sung by a solo soprano, tenor and baritone.
-Le biches was featured in the 2009 "Fall for Dance" series in New York, danced by Ballet West.
+Les Biches was featured in the 2009 "Fall for Dance" series in New York, danced by Ballet West.

 Recordings

 Video

 The Royal Ballet production of 1964 was filmed that year, with its original cast.
 A performance of Nijinska's ballet given by the American Oakland Ballet company in 1984 has been published on DVD; it features Shirlee Reevie (hostess) and Erin Leedom (garçonne).